Digitalis cariensis: Ecology

 It is found in coniferous forests, oak woodland, on rocky slopes, and rarely on rock screes.
 It is known from an altitude of 800 to 1,700 metres.

-It flowers in June to July in the wild, in July in cultivation in Britain.
+It flowers in June to July in the wild, and July in Britain cultivations.

 Uses

 It is quite uncommon in cultivation, but seeds are available commercially.
 It is grown in botanical gardens such as in Teplice (Botanická zahrada Teplice).

 Conservation

 According to a study of the Turkish endemic species of Muğla vilayet, Digitalis cariensis was assessed as 'least concern' in the 2000 Red Data Book of Turkish Plants; this was updated to the version 3.1 IUCN Red List Categories of 2001 (also 'least concern') in the study.